-These Gluten-Free Cauliflower Wings Are Fried Or Baked To Perfection.
+These Vegan Cauliflower Wings Are Baked or Fried To Perfection.
 The Veggie Wings Are Coated In A Delicious Sweet, Lemony Peppery sauce.
 A Perfect Plant-Based Summer Holiday Or Game Day Appetizer Or Weekend Dinner.
+They can also be made Gluten-free for everyone in the house to enjoy.

 Want To Save This Recipe?

-PIN This Vegan Gluten-Free Lemon Pepper Cauliflower Wings recipe to try later!
+PIN This Vegan Lemon Pepper Cauliflower Wings recipe to try later!

 Full Recipe Ingredients/Instructions are available in the recipe card at the bottom of the post.
 However, you can find important tips/tricks in the post like how to store, reheat and substitutes.